misar-kun/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 My wife is beautiful.
-Creat a new barnch is quick.
+Creat a new barnch is quick AND simple.